 DAN SYKES / NATURAL HISTORY MUSEUM, LONDON / SCIENCE PHOTO LIBRARY DAN SYKES / NATURAL HISTORY MUSEUM, LONDON / SCIENCE PHOTO LIBRARY

 Nubian skull, micro-CT scan.
-This cross-section shows the 2,000 year old skull of a man who lived in Nubia, along the Nile river.
+This image shows a 2,000 year old skull of a man who lived in Nubia, along the Nile river.
 He has suffered a sharp force trauma to the front of the skull and a blunt force trauma to the back of the skull.
 Both wounds show evidence of bone remodelling indicating that neither wound was fatal.
 This image was acquired using X-ray micro-Computed Tomography (also known as micro-CT).
 A micro-CT scanner projects a beam of X-rays through the sample onto a detector panel.
 Images are collected over a 360Â° rotation and these are then reconstructed to form a virtual 3D model of the specimen.
 This virtual object that can be viewed from all angles and sliced open or digitally dissected.
 Image by Dan Sykes.

 Model release not required.
 Property release not required.